-Despite some progress, there are large gaps in the delivery and quality of health care for chronic illness.
-Chronic conditions are costly for patients and payers.
+Managing chronic conditions is costly for patients and payers.
+Despite some progress, there are large deficiencies in the delivery and quality of health care for chronic illness.
 Addressing the poor quality of treatment for chronic conditions and its high cost is a compelling need.

-A key objective in chronic-care management is to monitor treatment and coordinate care provided by multiple practitioners to ensure that patients receive timely, appropriate care, while also avoiding unnecessary duplication of services and preventing medical errors.
+Monitoring treatment and coordinating care provided by multiple practitioners is key to chronic-care management.
+This helps to ensure that patients receive timely, appropriate care, while also avoiding unnecessary duplication of services and preventing medical errors.
 For some patients with multiple chronic conditions, meeting this objective requires a full range of medical and social support services.

 Monitoring and coordination can increase quality and reduce health care costs by ensuring that patients receive recommended services when needed, avoid duplication of services, have providers who monitor their medications, and receive information to help them manage their conditions without exacerbating them.

 Beneficiaries can help maintain and improve their health through healthy behaviors.
 Those with chronic conditions can learn to manage them by taking recommended preventive measures to avoid the onset or exacerbation of illness and to recover from setbacks.
 Most patients will need assistance to manage their conditions and pursue healthy behaviors; such assistance can be provided by medical homes.
 In traditional MedicareTraditional Medicare, also known as Original or Fee-For-Service Medicare, works on a fee-for-service basis.
 This means that you can go to any doctor or hospital that accepts Medicare, anywhere in the United States, and Medicare will pay its share of the bill for any Medicare-covered service it… , numerous barriers hamper widespread, sustained improvements in caring for people with chronic conditions.
 These include:

 - failure to value team-based primary care;

 - fragmentation of care delivery and poor transitions across settings;